markormesher/android-fab/README.md

 ### Controls

+The FAB can be hidden and shown with the `fab.hide()` and `fab.show()` methods, and the method `fab.isShown()` will return a boolean indicating the current state.
+These methods animate the FAB in and out of visibility.
+If the speed-dial menu is open when `.hide()` is called it will be closed.

 The speed-dial menu can be manually opened and closed with `fab.openSpeedDialMenu()` and `fab.closeSpeedDialMenu()`.
-These methods will do nothing if no speed-dial menu adapter is set, or if they are called when the menu is already in the indicated state (i.e. `fab.openSpeedDialMenu()` will do nothing if the menu is already open).
+These methods will do nothing if no speed-dial menu adapter is set, if the FAB is hidden, or if they are called when the menu is already in the indicated state (i.e. `fab.openSpeedDialMenu()` will do nothing if the menu is already open).